stashed/docs/docs/guides/latest/auto-backup/database.md

 section_menu_id: guides
 ---

+{{< notice type="warning" message="Auto-Backup is an enterprise feature.
+You must install Stash Enterprise operator to use auto-backup." >}}

 # Auto Backup for Database

 This tutorial will show you how to configure automatic backup for PostgreSQL database using Stash.
 Here, we are going to backup two different PostgreSQL databases of two different version using a common blueprint.